1.Preface

 Allow other Board admins to execute Sync with Redmine

 If checked, anyone with the Admin privilege can perform the Sync with Redmine operation.
-If not, only the person who did these settings can perform the Sync with Redmine operation.
+If not, only the person who made these settings can perform the Sync with Redmine operation.

 Allow other Board admins to edit Gantt chart

 If checked, anyone with the Admin privilege can edit the Gantt chart.
-If not, only the person who did these settings can edit the Gantt chart.
+If not, only the person who made these settings can do so.

 4.3.Sync With Redmine